We are celebrating 10 years of Women's Permanence Zurich and would like to thank you

 We have been serving our patients at Frauen-Permanence Zürich am Stadelhofen since 5 October 2015 - as the first practice for gynaecology and obstetrics in the city.
 Since then, our team has been providing specialist medical care every day, with or without an appointment.
 We are looking forward to moving into the new Calatrava building "Haus zum Falken" in spring 2026 and would like to thank you, our patients, for your trust and loyalty.

-Ten years ago, the Zollikerberg Hospital was able to close an important gap between GP practices and hospital emergencies with the opening of the Women's Permanence Zurich under the direction of Dr Eduard Vlajkovic, Head Physician of the Women's Clinic at the time.
+Ten years ago, with the opening of the Women's Permanence Zurich under the direction of Dr Eduard Vlajkovic, then Head Physician of the Women's Clinic, Zollikerberg Hospital was able to close an important gap between GP practices and hospital emergencies.
 It was the first gynaecological emergency practice in the city, centrally located at Stadelhofen.
 To this day, short waiting times, our walk-in service and emergency treatments in the evening, at weekends and on public holidays are at the heart of our concept.

 Our team